adichaloo/COMPSCI_677/README.md

 Simulate the network with `n` peers: `python3 main.py n`.

-Simulate the network with user-defined netwrok `python3 test_main.py`.
+Simulate the network with user-defined network `python3 test_main.py`.